 To receive the TEACH Grant, students must complete a new TEACH counseling session and Agreement to Serve at the beginning of each academic year before they can receive new funds.

-- Undergraduate students who have demonstrated financial need as determined by our office and who indicated an interest in Work-Study (FWS) on the FAFSA
+- Students who have demonstrated financial need as determined by our office

-- Complete the FAFSA by the priority deadline
+- Students that complete the FAFSA by the January 1 priority deadline

 - Students that are enrolled at least half-time (6 credits or more)